MichielNoback/java_jupyterbook/04_oop/encapsulation.md

 So, the logic of this cell is based on the assumption that it starts growing at size 5 with an increment of 1 at each cycle.
 Nothing funny going on.

-Now here is a very simple version of class `TestTube`.
+Now here is a simple version of class `TestTube`.

 ```java
 package snippets.testtube2;